mahafujul/MedNexa/README.md

 - **Doctor Registration/Login:** Allow doctors to register and log in securely.
 - **Appointment Management:** Display upcoming appointments and manage them efficiently.
 - **Patient Information:** Access patient profiles and medical history for appointments.
-- **Prescription Management:** Write and manage prescriptions for patients.

 ### For Admins: